 While each play or musical show is different, common objects such as couches, tables, lamps, and chairs exist in many productions and can be used, re-used, shared between theatre companies, and repurposed effortlessly.
 But some theatre productions are so unique, specialty objects are built just for that show such as rubber fish, massive clocks or bridges.
 Some objects on stage exist more for a symbolic than literal meaning while others are implied in the text but are never seen.

-The world of props is a highly specialised area of the modern theatre that is both magical and very real at the same time.
+The world of props is a highly specialised area of modern theatre that is both magical and very real at the same time.

 This category is self-explanatory.
 These items are any objects handled by the actor as part of their stage business.
 Sometimes they are simply touched, at other times they may be carried around the stage for a lengthy period of time.

 These items are like a sub-category of hand props.
 They are usually any items that an actor uses to develop his or her character in rehearsal, hence ‘personal’.
-Some are discarded before performance but those that stay are unique to a particular character such as an umbrella, a pipe, or walking stick.
+Some are discarded before the performance but those that stay are unique to a particular character such as an umbrella, a pipe, or a walking stick.

 This category involves a small number of objects that are part of the character’s costume such as a fob watch, walking stick, mask, or parasol.

-This category is larger objects that form part of the set as a whole, most commonly items of furniture such as a couch or chair.
+This category is larger objects that form part of the set as a whole, most common items of furniture such as a couch or chair.
 Actors usually interact with set props.

 Click here for 40 websites with resources about stage props including videos, glossaries, master lists & templates for students, industry job descriptions, and more.